jfrog/jfrog-client-go/README.md

 params.ReleaseNotesSyntax = "plain_text"
 params.TargetProps = "key1=val1;key2=val2,val3"

-// Artifact path mapping:
-// After distribution, the artifact "source-repo/a/123.zip" destination in the edge node will be "target-repo/a-123.zip".
-// The spec's pattern is a wildcard with capturing groups surrounded by parenthesis.
+// The Target property defines the target path in the edge node, and can include replaceable in the form of {1}, {2}, ...
-// Respectfully, the spec target's replacement groups surrounded by curly brackets. pathMappingSpec := &utils.ArtifactoryCommonParams{Pattern: "source-repo/(a)/(*.zip)", Target: "target-repo/{1}-{2}"}
+// Read more about it in the above "Creating a Release Bundle" section. pathMappingSpec := &utils.ArtifactoryCommonParams{Pattern: "source-repo/(a)/(*.zip)", Target: "target-repo/{1}-{2}"}
 params.SpecFiles = append(params.SpecFiles, pathMappingSpec)